Location: OAKLAND, CA

 Hack the Hood has a growing network of youth-focused partner organizations, tech companies, local government and young people ages 16-25 we are working with around the Bay area to scale our programs and bring our 6-week immersive bootcamp to local communities in San Francisco, Silicon Valley, the East Bay and the Central Valley.

 Founded in 2013, Hack the Hood introduces low-income youth of color to basic coding and careers in tech and connects them with training, mentors and resources so they can move toward tech entrepreneurship and careers in tech.
-Over the course of our bootcamps and our follow-up Accelerator, A-team programs, Hack the Hood participants evolve into young web development professionals with strong education and career goals.
+Over the course of our bootcamps and our after school coding programs, Hack the Hood participants evolve into young web development professionals with strong education and career goals.

-For 2017, Hack the Hood is seeking to bring on Technical Teaching fellows to work with us and our partners as instructors in our immersive 4-day a week, 6-week boot camps in Winter/Spring 2017 and summer 2017, as well as in our Membership program, an after-school/weekend program based in Oakland and San Francisco.
+For 2018, Hack the Hood is seeking to bring on Technical Teaching Fellows to work with us in our immersive 4-day a week, 6-week boot camps in summer of 2018 in Oakland.

 The Technical Teaching fellow will also be a coach and resource for young people who are interested in careers in tech, studying CS, web and digital design, and online marketing in both college and certificate programs, and who are looking to build portfolios of work and career plans to advance their goals.
 They will offer small group and 1:1 mentoring to support youth.